-I'm starting to worry things might get very bad, very soon.
+I'm starting to worry things could get very bad, very soon.

 Not like in a year or two, but maybe in a few months.
 As in spontaneous recession type of thing.
 In the US mostly, but perhaps globally.